Contrasting BRP Group (NASDAQ:BRP) and Ryan Specialty Group (NYSE:RYAN)

-BRP Group (NASDAQ:BRP) and Ryan Specialty Group (NYSE:RYAN) are both mid-cap finance companies, but which is the superior business?
-We will contrast the two companies based on the strength of their risk, dividends, profitability, analyst recommendations, valuation, institutional ownership and earnings.
+BRP Group (NASDAQ:BRP) and Ryan Specialty Group (NYSE:RYAN) are both mid-cap finance companies, but which is the better investment?
+We will compare the two businesses based on the strength of their valuation, profitability, risk, institutional ownership, analyst recommendations, earnings and dividends.

-This is a breakdown of current recommendations and price targets for BRP Group and Ryan Specialty Group, as reported by MarketBeat.
+This is a summary of current ratings and price targets for BRP Group and Ryan Specialty Group, as provided by MarketBeat.com.

 |Sell Ratings